‘Just not fair’: Communities bristle at new NYC shutdowns

 Criticism sharpened into street protests Tuesday night, when videos posted on social media showed hundreds of Orthodox Jewish men gathered in the streets of Borough Park, in some cases setting bonfires by burning masks.

-Mayor Bill de Blasio said Wednesday the city is “dealing with a health emergency” and told New Yorkers to act accordingly.
+Mayor Bill de Blasio told opponents of the new rules to respect them and follow police instructions.

-“Even folks who disagree with these new rules to get us out of this crisis: Respect the laws, respect the instructions of the NYPD,” the Democratic mayor said in a virtual news briefing, adding that “there’ll be consequences” if people don’t.
+“There’ll be consequences” if people don’t, the Democratic mayor added at a virtual news briefing Wednesday.

-The state already faced a lawsuit this year from religious observers who questioned why peaceful mass protests were allowed while religious groups once faced stricter gathering limits than businesses.
+The state already faced a lawsuit this year from religious observers who questioned why peaceful mass protests were able to occur while religious groups once faced stricter gathering limits than businesses.

-Under a federal court ruling that the state is fighting, unlimited outdoor religious gatherings with social distancing are currently allowed in the state.
+Under a federal court ruling that the state is fighting, unlimited outdoor religious gatherings with social distancing are currently allowed.
 That ruling also means both religious groups and businesses currently face a 50% indoor capacity limit, though New York City restaurants are limited to 25% capacity indoors.

 Villeneuve reported from Albany.
 Associated Press writers Jennifer Peltz and Jim Mustian contributed from New York.